 Symbol Meaning

-✓ Permitted Procedures, processes or actions that are permitted.
+Permitted Procedures, processes or actions that are permitted.

-✓ ✓ Preferred Procedures, processes or actions that are preferred.
+Preferred Procedures, processes or actions that are preferred.

 X Forbidden Procedures, processes or actions that are forbidden.

 i Tip Indicates additional information.

-Reference to documentation.
+[i Reference to documentation

-A Reference to page.
+Reference to page

-Reference to graphic.
+Reference to graphic

-• Notice or individual step to be observed.

-1., 2., 3 Series of steps.
+1. , 2. , 3 Series of steps

-L Result of a step.
+L Result of a step

 ?
-Help in the event of a problem.
+Help in the event of a problem

-Visual inspection.
+Visual inspection